fiskaltrust/interface-doc/doc/middleware-it/reference-tables/type-of-receipt-ftreceiptcase.md

 | `0x4954000000000006` | **Daily-closing**<br /><br />This is a zero-receipt.
 It is recommended to send this receipt at the end of each day to define the time of the POS system closure. | TBD |

 ## ftReceiptCaseFlag
-This table expands on the values provided in table [ftReceiptCaseFlag in General Part](../../general/reference-tables/reference-tables.md#ftreceiptcaseflag) with values applicable to the German market.
+This table expands on the values provided in table [ftReceiptCaseFlag in General Part](../../general/reference-tables/reference-tables.md#ftreceiptcaseflag) with values applicable to the Italian market.

 | Value | Description | Middleware-Version |
 |-------|-------------|--------------------|